ibm-cloud-docs/log-analysis/core/at_events.md

 | `logdna.parsing-template.create`      | This event is generated when an administrator creates a parsing template through the logging web UI. |
 | `logdna.parsing-template.update`      | This event is generated when an administrator updates a parsing template through the logging web UI. |
 | `logdna.parsing-template.delete`      | This event is generated when an administrator deletes a parsing template through the logging web UI. |
-{: caption="Table 12.
-Events for parsing templates actions" caption-side="top"}
+{: caption="Events for parsing templates actions" caption-side="top"}

 The following table lists custom fields that are included in these events: